roots/docs/docs/bud/master/config-alias.md

 })
 ```

-You may now reference scripts against that alias in your application source:
+You may now reference scripts against that alias in your application:

 ```js
 import 'scripts/myScript' // replacing '../../myScript'